6 useful tips to help prevent melanoma

 • Evolution: A mole or skin lesion that is different from the rest, or changes in size, shape, or colour.

-If any of these conditions occur, please make an appointment to see your skin doctor or dermatologist as soon as possible.
-The doctor may do a biopsy of the mole to determine if it is or isn't cancerous.
+If any of these conditions occur, please make an appointment to see your doctor or dermatologist as soon as possible.
+The doctor may do a biopsy of the area to determine if it is or isn't cancerous.

 When caught early, the survival rate for melanoma is very high.
 This emphasises the importance of regular skin checks and early detection.